umarhassan-mitodl/22.106-spring-2010/content/pages/syllabus.md

 ### Assignments

 There will be a total of 6 homework assignments.
 The due dates are indicated on the schedule of class.
 Some homework will require the use of computational language such as Fortran or Matlab.
-Students that are not familiar with such languages are encouraged to do a few [tutorials](http://www.mathworks.com/academia/student_center/tutorials.html).
+Students that are not familiar with such languages are encouraged to do a few {{% resource_link "924362cc-d15a-4b94-ae10-e6395855f545" "tutorials" %}}.

 ### Term Paper